iifl-logo

 With regard to industry exposure, in addition to good underwriting skills strengthened by established appraisal norms, there are also mechanism of capping various exposures on the basis of the borrower group, industry, credit rating grades and geography, amongst others.
 Further major sectors are also monitored by having caps in place.
 Concentration risk is tracked by putting proper limits.

 Your Bank has put in place proper framework for market risk management.
 The Bank has a conservative approach to investment and mainly invests in Government securities.
-In case of investing in bonds of corporate entities, the Bank ensures that the external rating of the entities is investment grade only.
+In case of investing in bonds of corporate entities, the Bank ensures that the external rating of the entity is investment grade only.

-The Bank also understands that the Operational risk is one the major risks faced by banks and there is a need to have bank wide structure in place to identify, monitor and mitigate this risk.
-The Bank conducts Risk and control Self-assessment (RCSA) on its products and processes to understand the control deficiencies, if any, and take steps to address the same.
+The Bank also understands that the Operational risk is one of the major risks faced by banks and there is a need to have bank wide structure in place to identify, monitor and mitigate this risk.
+The Bank conducts Risk and control Self-assessment (RCSA) on its products and processes to understand the control deficiencies, if any and take steps to address the same.
 Further, the Bank is laying great emphasis on training and educating its staff on all banking matters especially in various types of products and processes so that errors can be minimized.
 System based checks are also in place to ensure that the mistakes can be prevented.
 Your bank is taking all the steps necessary to ensure that the impact of operational risk is reduced.

 (g) Internal control systems and their adequacy.